 Check the consistency.
 If it's too thick, add more milk to achieve desired consistency.

 Cover and blend on high again.
+Check for sweetness and add more condensed milk, if desired.

 Stir before pouring into small glasses or dessert dishes.